fluree/docs.flur.ee/content/db_intro.md

 To accomplish this we need to do a few things:

-1. Create an actual database user for the chat user(s).
-Permissions are only applied for database users.
+1. Create an actual database user for the chat user(s) along with at least one auth record.
+Permissions are governed by auth records, users are optional but a user can have multiple auth entities each giving different permissions.
-2. Link the `person` entities we created to the database user(s) using a `ref` (reference) attribute so we can traverse the graph from the `person` entity to the `_user` database user entity.
+2. Link the `person` entities we created to the database user(s) using a `ref` (reference) attribute so we can traverse the graph from the `person` entity to the `_user` database user entity and then to the `_auth` record itself.
 3. Create rules to enforce the above desired permissions.
 4. Create an assignable role that contains these rules so we can easily add the role to our chat user(s).
 5. Assign the new role to the user(s).

-Permissions are controlled with database users, which are stored in `_user`.
-When we created a person account for `jdoe` and `zsmith` in the above transaction, these were within the `person` table we also created, and were not database users.
+6. Execute commands with a token tied to the `_auth` record we create

+A token (which governs permissions) is tied to a specific `_auth` entity which can directly have roles assigned to it, or default roles can be assigned to a `_user` entity assuming the `_auth` entity is tied to a `_user` via the `_user/auth` attribute.
+An `_auth` entity can be independent, and is not required to be tied to a `_user`.
+Most applications we typically use don't work like this (but most cryptos do work like this).
+We'll get into different ways ot leveraging authentication later, but public/private key cryptography is used, however this is abstracted away with hosted FlureeDB.

 **>> Execute the example transaction to add a new attribute named `person/user` that allows a `ref` from any of our persons to a database user.**